Radamel Falcao: Style of play

-Falcao has been described as a "natural goal scorer" and a striker with the "ability to bag a goal from nothing".
+Nicknamed "El Tigre" (The Tiger), Falcao has been described as a "natural goal scorer" and a striker with the "ability to bag a goal from nothing".
 He can hold up the ball well due to his high strength and is able to play off the shoulder of the last defender.
 Described as a "poacher", Falcao is frequently labeled as a "pure striker", often playing as a traditional "number 9" and capitalizing on less amount of chances than the typical goal scorer.
 His powerful and accurate shots are highly noticeable throughout his games regardless of distance and/or positions, and he is also known to have a tendency to take curved and chip shots.
 Falcao is well known for having a strong weak foot (left) that is on equals with his right foot (preference), allowing him to be flexible with goal scoring.
 Falcao controls a well-balanced pace, helping him keep his stamina in check and allowing him to often outrun other players in the most critical 50/50 moments.
 While Falcao is only of average height (1.77 m), his heading and jumping technique has given him an edge in aerial battles for balls.
 Falcao has also been praised for his free-kick ability, which is rarely seen from a striker.

+Falcao is often regarded as one of the best strikers of his generation and as one of the greatest Colombian players of all time.
+In his prime before his ACL injury, he was widely considered the best striker in the world.
+According to Goal, Falcao "had a decent claim to be the most lethal goal-scorer in world football" for a period during the 2010s.
+His talents have been recognized by many footballers and managers.
+Former Atlético Madrid president Enrique Cerezo thought Falcao was the "best striker in the world" and that he "wouldn't swap him for Cristiano Ronaldo or Lionel Messi".
+Former Barcelona and current Manchester City manager Pep Guardiola described him as "sensational" and as one of the most talented in the world.
+Before Falcao's ACL injury, Fabio Capello considered him to be on the same level as Lionel Messi and Cristiano Ronaldo.
+Hernán Crespo said Falcao was the best of "human players", also mentioning that Ronaldo and Messi are "on another level".
+Former Atlético Madrid teammate Gabi said in 2012 that he thought Falcao was the best at heading the ball and finishing in the world.
+Messi spoke highly on him: he said, "Falcao is a great player: his quality on the ball and the way he shoots are really impressive."

 I'd like to play with him.
 Falcao is a great player and is at a very high level.
 He has won everything in a season in which he scored many goals.
 He is, today, the great reference of Colombian football.